Rings of cooperations for hermitian K-theory over finite fields: Background

 \subsection{The inductive process to calculate the ring of cooperations}

-In this section, we describe an inductive process to compute the $E_2$-page of the $\textbf{mASS}^{\mathbb{F}_q}(\text{kq} \otimes \text{kq})$.
-This involves a delicate analysis of many algebraic Atiyah-Hirzebruch spectral sequences.
+In this section, we describe an inductive process to compute the $\text{E}_2$-page of the $\textbf{mASS}^{\mathbb{F}_q}(\text{kq} \otimes \text{kq})$.
+This involves a delicate analysis of many algebraic Atiyah--Hirzebruch spectral sequences.
 We refer the reader to \cite[Section 4]{Realkqcoop} for more details.

 Observe that the $\textbf{mASS}^{\mathbb{F}_q}(\text{kq} \otimes \text{kq})$ has signature

 The K\"unneth spectral sequence